 Consider white noise or noise machines.
 Some kids find that it helps them tune out other sounds in the house or neighborhood.

-stuck thinking about something that has happened or might happen at school or at home.
-See if he can describe the worries so you can help him deal with them.
-If the problem persists, talk to your child’s doctor.
+Deal with chronic anxiety.
+If your child often struggles to get to sleep or stay asleep, ask if there’s something worrying your child.
+Kids can get stuck thinking about something that has happened or that might happen at school or at home.
+See if your child can describe the worries so you can help come up with strategies.
+If the problem persists, talk to your child’s health care provider.

 Look into relaxation training techniques.
 These can be useful for some kids.

 Ask the doctor about sleep medication.
 Kids with chronic sleep difficulty can be prescribed safe medications to promote sleep.
 A sleep specialist and your child’s health care provider can help you with this.